LaSpruca/argster/README.md

 # Argster

-A simple command line parser
+A simple command line parser to invoke functions with the required arguments

 ---